Zwoelf12/compare_croco_scvx_komo_casadi/todo/13_02_23_progress.md

 # TODO
-- check that collision spheres, masses, etc are the same (where is collision sphere defined make sure it is not in cpp function)
+- check that collision spheres, masses, limits, etc are the same
 - make dt accessible from outside for croc or give croc my robot model
-- save output from croco in same format as in my framework
+- what integration scheme is Croco using internally (determine to know how to check feasibility)
+-

 # BACKLOG
 - if Quim is ready write python bindings for c++ version before starting experiments

 # IN PROGRESS
-- include croco solver in compare_komo_scp_croco.py
+- save output from croco in same format as in my framework

 # DONE
 - write function to gen yaml files from problem description to bridge between my framework and croc
+- include croco solver in compare_komo_scp_croco.py

 # DISCUSSION